 Health and Wellness Resources

-The Office of Diversity and Cultural Competence (ODCC) oversees diversity and inclusion initiatives for the Johns Hopkins University School of Medicine.
+The Office of Diversity, Inclusion and Health Equity oversees diversity and inclusion initiatives for the Johns Hopkins University School of Medicine.
 They work to promote diversity in education, training and professional development for our faculty, fellows, residents, students and staff.
 At the same time, they aim to foster a spirit of inclusion, making sure that everyone’s voice is heard and that every person is able to contribute to our community.

 The University has procedures in place to assist students with disabilities.
 A full description of the range of services are available through the Office of Equal Opportunity and Affirmative Action.